LuLuEhret/Field_Sentry/README.md

 OR

-- *NEW* Run the `FieldSentry - custom date.bat` to see the state at a custom date.
+- *NEW: * Run the `FieldSentry - custom date.bat` to see the state at a custom date.

 ## Editing the configuration